Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Symptoms of temporal arteritis

 In the vast majority of cases, the development of severe inflammation of the arteries is preceded by a fairly long prodromal period (the stage of precursors of the disease), which specialists - rheumatologists and angiologists call polymyalgia rheumatica.
-It is characterized by severe general weakness, deterioration of health, the appearance of constantly subfebrile condition (the temperature does not rise above 37, 70C), which is often accompanied by sweating in the evening and at night.
-During the same period, discomfort or pain in the muscles and joints of the whole body may occur, causing insomnia in patients, and with the addition of nausea and lack of appetite, the patient's weight loss quickly begins to progress.
-The duration of the stage of prodromal events can vary from several weeks to several months, and an inverse relationship has been reliably established between the duration and severity of symptoms of polymyalgia rheumatica and the severity of the temporal arteritis itself (the shorter the precursor stage, the more severe the actual vascular lesion).
+It is characterized by severe general weakness, deterioration of health, and the appearance of constant low-grade fever (the temperature does not rise above 37.70 C), which is often accompanied by sweating in the evening and at night.
+During the same period, unpleasant sensations or pain may occur in the muscles and joints of the whole body, causing insomnia for patients, and with the addition of nausea and lack of appetite, the patient’s weight loss quickly begins to progress.
+The duration of the prodromal stage can vary from several weeks to several months, and an inverse relationship has been reliably established between the duration and severity of the symptoms of polymyalgia rheumatica and the severity of temporal arteritis itself (the shorter the precursor stage, the more severe the vascular damage itself).

-When the main arteries are involved in the process, changes develop, the distribution area of \u200b\u200bwhich coincides with the areas of blood supply.
+When the main arteries are involved in the process, changes develop, the area of distribution of which coincides with the areas of blood supply.
 That is why, when the cerebral arteries are involved in the process, signs of acute cerebrovascular accident or dyscirculatory encephalopathy with a predominance of mental disorders may appear.
-With changes in the coronary arteries, the appearance of angina pectoris and its subsequent progression to myocardial infarction are inevitable, with damage to the aorta, a characteristic clinical picture of an aneurysm of its arch occurs, with damage to the arteries of the kidneys or intestines, chronic renal failure or attacks of "abdominal toad" develop, respectively.
+With changes in the coronary arteries, the appearance of angina pectoris and its subsequent progression to myocardial infarction is inevitable; if the aorta is damaged, a characteristic clinical picture of an aneurysm of its arch appears; if the arteries of the kidneys or intestines are damaged, chronic renal failure or attacks of “abdominal toad” develop, respectively.

 Diagnosis of the disease